AlturosDestinations/Alturos.ImageAnnotation/README.md

 }
 ```

+### App Config Setup

+Once you have installed all the necessary components, you still need to adjust the App.config file in the project.

+* Change the `accessKeyId` and `secretAccessKey` to the keys AWS is using.
+If you did a quick installation, the keys should be `AKIAIOSFODNN7EXAMPLE` and `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY` respectively.
+If you did a manual installation, use the same keys you chose while configuring AWS earlier.

+* Change the `s3ServiceUrl` to `http://localhost:9000`

+* Change the `dynamoDbServiceUrl` to `http://localhost:8000`

 ### The setup is now complete.
 Launch the run script to use it.

 Run `run_local_environment.ps1` using the Windows PowerShell in order to start MinIO and the local DynamoDB.
 Once you launch the project you should be able to use your local database.

+If it doesn't work, try checking `http://localhost:8000/shell/` in your browser to see if the DynamoDB is running.

 ## Credits